conda-forge/cuda-feedstock/recipe/doc/recipe_guide.md

 cannot service all ARM variants.
 For developer convenience, the CUDA compiler package activation script automatically sets the environment variables `CUDAARCHS` and `TORCH_CUDA_ARCH_LIST` to all supported CUDA architectures for the target platform.
-These environment variables are consumed by CMake and Pytorch respectively.
+These environment variables are consumed by CMake and PyTorch respectively.

 ## Directory structure